 - CGC Exam is a pre-requisite; exam must have been taken when dog is at least 12 months old, official documentation required.

-- An intermediate/advanced class such as Rally, CGC, Agility, Therapy dog class, Tricks, AKC obedience etc. or an advanced title from the AKC.
-Class or title must be documented.
+- An intermediate/advanced class such as Rally, CGC, Agility, Therapy dog class, AKC obedience etc. Class must be documented.

 - All vaccinations must be up-to-date and dog must be in good health.
 Vaccinations must be documented by official veterinarian paperwork.

 - Minimum age for a dog to register is one year.